Lasarat

 Lasarat (also known as Laso Harrad) is a town in eastern Ethiopia.
 Located in the Shinile Zone of the Somali Region, this town has a latitude and longitude of with an elevation between 740 and 817 meters above sea level.

 Lasarat is served by a station on the Ethio-Djibouti Railways.

 Demographics

 As of 2007, the population of Lasarat has been estimated to be 2,371.
-The city inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Issa Somali predominant.
+The city's inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Issa Somali predominant.